Linguistics Course Catalog

 3 units

 Presents theoretical and descriptive issues, particularly those raised by the framework of distributed morphology and its current competitors.
 Coursework consists of readings and squibs.
-Three-credit version of course 249.
+Three-credit version of LING 249.
 Does not require a final paper.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.
 Enrollment limited to 12.
 May be repeated for credit.

 LING 257